 The iSchool at Illinois announces the appointment of three tenure-track faculty, Jiaqi Ma, Meicen Sun, and Haohan Wang, and four specialized faculty, Brandon Batzloff, David Charles, Renee Hendricks, and Adam Rusch.

 Two projects with iSchool connections are among the ten proposals that will receive a total of $14.2 million over the next three years as part of the University of Illinois Investment for Growth program.
 Since the program was created in 2018, the University has invested more than $78 million to provide seed funding for projects that generate revenue, advance the University's mission, and address areas of high and emerging student demand.

 In 2022, Illinois became the first state in the nation to mandate the teaching of Asian American community history in public elementary and secondary high schools.
 The Teaching Equitable Asian American Community History (TEAACH) Act ensures that every K-12 student in Illinois learns about the contributions of Asian Americans to the economic, cultural, social, and political development of the United States.
 To mark the implementation of this act, the Center for Children's Books (CCB) is hosting a series of events for the 2022-2023 academic year.

-Forty-one iSchool instructors were named in the University's List of Teachers Ranked as Excellent for Spring 2020.
+Forty-four iSchool instructors were named in the University's List of Teachers Ranked as Excellent for Spring 2022.
 The rankings are released every semester, and results are based on the Instructor and Course Evaluation System (ICES) questionnaire forms maintained by Measurement and Evaluation in the Center for Innovation in Teaching and Learning.
 Only those instructors who gave out ICES forms during the semester and who released their data for publication are included in the list.